Advice for School Trips Travelling Abroad

 10 - What to do if things go wrong?

 Should you require consular assistance during a school trip, contact should be made with the local Irish Embassy or Consulate.
 Save the contact details for the relevant Embassy or Consulate in advance and have them with you just in case.
-In Dublin, the Consular Division of the Department of Foreign Affairs and Trade, which provides assistance to Irish citizens while they are abroad, is contactable at +353 1 408 2000 or you can get in touch by email through the Contact Us section of our website.
+In Dublin, the Consular Division of the Department of Foreign Affairs, which provides assistance to Irish citizens while they are abroad, is contactable at +353 1 408 2000 or you can get in touch by email through the Contact Us section of our website.